Recovery is just a phone call away.

 What is Benzodiazepine Addiction?

-Benzodiazepine addiction, recognized by the American Psychological Association as “Sedative, Hypnotic, or Anxiolytic Use Disorder,” involves the problematic use of medications like Xanax and Valium.
-People with this disorder continue to take these drugs despite negative consequences.
-This category encompasses not just benzodiazepines, but also similar medications like barbiturates and sleep-inducing drugs.
+Recognized by the American Psychological Association as “Sedative, Hypnotic, or Anxiolytic Use Disorder,” it includes the problematic use of medications like Xanax and Valium.

 What are the Symptoms of Benzodiazepine Addiction?